e-conomic/Rebus.Datadog.Tracing/README.md

 ## Description

-A .Net Standard library containing 2 Rebus Steps that are used to be added in the Rebus pipeline as middlewares.
+A .Net Standard library containing two Rebus Steps that are used to be added in the Rebus pipeline as middlewares.

-The 2 steps are:
+The two steps are:
 - `RebusSetTracingHeadersStep` is an outgoing step that is used in the message producers to set the outgoing headers of the Rebus message.
 The headers are the 3 important headers used by Datadog <br/>

  TraceId | SpanId (ParentId) | SamplingPriority